cmsodi/satdh/articles/satellite-remote-sensing-strategic-technological-and-economic-aspects/index.md

 ## Introduction

-[This is a pretty long article 😳.
-If you want to break the reading or read only a few sections, use the links to the various paragraphs in **CONTENTS**]

 Remote sensing refers to the process of acquiring information about an object or phenomenon from a distance.
 This information is collected using instruments or sensors that are mounted on platforms such as satellites, aircraft, or drones.
 The technology has revolutionized the way we study and understand our planet, as well as opened up new opportunities for research and application in a wide range of fields.

 The purpose of this article is to provide a comprehensive overview of satellite remote sensing, focusing on its strategic, technological, and economic aspects.
 We will explore how remote sensing works, the different types of remote sensing, and the benefits it provides.
 Additionally, we will delve into its applications in various industries and fields, including military, space science, and the construction of smart cities.